Lem Billings: Association with John F. Kennedy and the Kennedy family

-On September 12, 1953, Billings was an usher at the wedding of John F. Kennedy and Jacqueline Lee Bouvier.
+On September 12, 1953, Billings was an usher at the wedding of Jacqueline Lee Bouvier and Kennedy.
 In 1956, he was an usher at the wedding of Kennedy's sister Jean to Stephen Edward Smith.

-In 1960, on leave from his job, he worked on Kennedy's presidential campaign.
+In 1960, Billings worked on Kennedy's presidential campaign.
 He managed the campaign in the Third Congressional District in the Wisconsin primary and then served as a general troubleshooter and coordinator of television in the West Virginia primary.